AdobeDocs/campaign-classic.en/help/integrations/using/creating-an-experience-manager-newsletter.md

 This integration can be used for example to create a newsletter in Adobe Experience Manager which will then be used in Adobe Campaign as part of an email campaign.

-For a more detailed example on how to use this integration, refer to this [step-by-step guide](https://helpx.adobe.com/campaign/kb/acc-aem.html).

 **From Adobe Experience Manager:**

 1. From your AEM author instance, click the **Adobe Experience** logo in the upper left side of the page and select **[!UICONTROL Sites]**.